codurance/site/src/_posts/2019-12-30-backstopjs-tutorial.md

   ]
   ```

 The next interesting property is `scenarios`.
 A scenario defines a test, and you'll want to add one for each major section of your website.
 With a blog for example you may want to test the blog page and the blog list page, so you would have two scenarios.

 The real trick here that will lead you to either jubilation or despair is figuring out _when_ to take the snapshot.
 Browsers, Javascript, web services and HTTP are all such fickle beasts; they may load slightly faster or slower each time you create a snapshot.
-For your visual regression tests to be repeatable you need them to reliably create the snapshot when the page is loaded.
+For your visual regression tests to be repeatable you need them to create the snapshot only when the page has finished loading.
 If you don't you'll find many test failures caused because the font hadn't loaded in yet, or a pop-up hasn't appeared yet, or a HTTP request to an AJAX dependency hadn't completed yet, et cetra.
 As such _a lot_ of the scenario configuration options are about _when_ to decide that the page has finished loading.
 This is the real meat of the configuration and each possible option is documented in [BackstopJS's readme](https://github.com/garris/BackstopJS#using-backstopjs), but a few key ones to highlight are:

-* `cookiePath`: This enables you to set different cookies for different scenarios
+* `cookiePath`: This enables you to enter faked cookies into the browser emulator, this can be useful to send a token to an authenticated web service.
+Just set it to a relative path to a JSON file; the expected format is described in a sample file, `engine_scripts/cookies.json`.
 * `url`: This is the full address of the web page being tested.
 If you're using a Docker container to host your site you may use the name of the container, like `http://website:8080/myPage`.
 Otherwise, you may run it locally and use something like `http://localhost:8080/myPage`.
 * `readyEvent`: Listen out for a console log telling you the page is fully loaded before starting.
 This is useful for repeatability.
-* `readySelector`: Similar to the above, this configures Backstop to wait until a particular element (defined by CSS selector) is appearing before starting. **I would strongly recommend using this setting and setting it to something that won't appear on any of your error pages**.
+* `readySelector`: Similar to the above, this configures Backstop to wait until a particular element (defined by CSS selector) is appearing before starting. **I recommend using this setting and setting it to something that won't appear on any of your error pages**.
 If your service doesn't work during a visual regression test you may not know until after you get the report and are staring at a diff between your reference and a 404 page.
 But if your `readySelector` fails you get a timeout error in the output that lets you know that the expected page hasn't loaded, so you get the feedback sooner.
-* `delay`: **I strongly recommend that you never use this setting if you can avoid it whatsoever**.
+* `delay`: **Avoid using this setting if you can**.
 It allows you to set an arbitrary time to wait for the page to load before assuming it'll be ready to test.
 By default it is 0, which means no delay.
 If you find yourself using this setting, it's because you haven't found a reliable method to tell the browser that the page is loaded.
 You should only use this as an absolute last resort.
 * `hideSelectors`/`removeSelectors`: If you have some problematic element on the page that you either can't rely on to load in a reliable, timely fashion, or which has some random element that changes each time it's loaded then you can hide those elements using either of these properties.
 * `scrollToSelector`: BackstopJS will capture the entire document, not just the visible section (unless configured otherwise).
 However, you may want to trigger some event via scrolling.
 This setting makes Backstop scroll to a particular selector.
 * `selectors`: By default BackstopJS will capture the entire document.
 But if you want to test a specific set of regions, you can use this to limit the elements used to generate the snapshot.
 It's the opposite of `hideSelectors`/`removeSelectors` (but they can be used together).
 It's especially useful when you want to break a complex page down into smaller parts; you'll get more specific feedback on individual components, making regressions easier to identify.